 Please refer to the quick links at the bottom of this page for more information.
 The CSE New Student Checklist includes important dates and items you need to do before and after your arrival.
-The CSE Graduate Program Brochures provide in-depth information about the Ph.D. and the Masters degree requirements and policies, as well as a list of relevant courses.
+The CSE Graduate Program Brochure provides in-depth information about the Ph.D. and the Masters degree requirements and policies, as well as a list of relevant courses.

 The College of Engineering (CoE) Current Student page and the U-M Campus Information Center websites provide helpful information, including student perspectives about the University of Michigan and Ann Arbor.
 You can also see videos of the U-M campus, its research and activities.
 Finally, our page for current graduate students contains a wealth of information about our program and the university.